 Phone: (517) 346-6300

 Michigan Ethics Opinions - Visit the website for the State Bar of Michigan to find ethics opinions to help attorneys understand their ethical obligations related to hypothetical legal situations.
 Although these opinions are not mandatory, they are suggested guidelines lawyers in Michigan should follow.
-This links also provides access to an ethics helpline for attorneys with questions regarding ethics issues.
+Find access to an ethics helpline for attorneys with questions regarding ethics issues.
 The service is provided ot help Michigan lawyers research ethics opinions without charge.
 Find a full index to Michigan professional and judicial ethics opinions with links to all ethics opinions released since October 1988.

-Michigan Supreme Court - This link is to the Michigan Supreme Court, which provides information on court rules in Michigan, court opinions on various legal topics and miscellaneous information about the court.
+Michigan Supreme Court- Visit the website of the Michigan Supreme Court to find information on the court rules in Michigan, court opinions on various legal topics, and other miscellaneous information about the court.
 The Supreme Court is located at:

 Michigan Hall of Justice

 In general the Michigan Rules of Professional Conduct govern attorney and law firm content that is published on the internet, in addition to attorney or law firm advertising and marketing websites.

 Typically an attorney's or law firm's website in Michigan requires at least one attorney's name to be published on the website that is responsible for the content on the website.
 This does not mean the attorney must write the content, but that they are ultimately responsible for the content.
 Also, the attorney or law firm's address where they primarily practice should be included on the website.

 Additionally, according to Rule 7.2, a copy of attorney advertisements in Michigan must be kept for two years after the advertisement was last used, in addition to a record of where and when it was last used.